What is arthritis of the spine?

 The arthritis / bone spur connection

 Bone spurs are a normal part of the aging process and do not necessarily cause pain.
-However, they may become so large that they cause irritation or compression of nerves passing through spinal structures.
+However, they can become so large that they cause the irritation or compression of nerves passing through spinal structures.
 This narrowing of nerve passageways in the spinal column is a condition known as spinal stenosis.

 What to do next…

 Knowing what causes back problems is one of the best ways to avoid them.
-Educating yourself about the causes of arthritis of the spine can help you avoid activities that might result in back pain and ensure your spine stays healthy and strong for years to come.
+Educating yourself about the causes of arthritis of the spine can help you limit activities that might result in back pain and ensure your spine stays healthy and strong for years to come.